tablemodify is a javascript-plugin which boosts your html tables with awesome style and functionalities!

 All modules are optional and work independent.

-Once initialized, it is possible to access them via tm.getModule(name)
+Once initialized, it is possible to access them via tm.getModule(name), each provides some utilities you can use.

 sorter